-In the Axia matter, the consolidated Axia NetMedia-KCST-MassTech arbitration that was commenced in February 2018 resulted in a decision ("Final Award") which, as modified, required MassTech to refund approximately \$4.09 million to KCST and \$4.3 million to Axia NetMedia for losses they each had incurred under the original Network Operator Agreement and the Guaranty.
+On October 2, 2018, the Arbitrator issued a decision ("Final Award") which, as modified in November 2018, required MassTech to refund approximately \$4.09 million to KCST and \$4.3 million to Axia NetMedia for losses they each had incurred under the original Network Operator Agreement and the Guaranty.
 Those payments, which included all interest due, were made to KCST and Axia on December 17, 2018.
-The Final Award also contained provisions stating that it was "reforming" the Network Operator Agreement prospectively so as to include, among other things, a revised network operator fee structure; a change in certain third party contract payment obligations; a requirement that MassTech subsidize network losses through an offset of future network operator fees; a right on the part of MassTech to recoup such subsidy amounts from the network operator through future network profits, and elimination of the existing guarantee of the contract by KCST's parent Axia.
-MassTech is still evaluating the impact of these portions of the Final Award, and as to some has not yet determined whether it will challenge them in court.
+The Final Award also contained provisions stating that it was "reforming" the Network Operator Agreement prospectively so as to include, among other things, a revised network operator fee structure; a change in certain third party contract payment obligations; a requirement that MassTech subsidize network losses through an offset of future network operator fees; a right on the part of MassTech to recoup such subsidy amounts from the network operator through future network profits, and elimination of the existing Guaranty of the contract by KCST's parent Axia.